Eli Broad: Art collection

 Eli Broad was drawn into the art world by his wife Edythe's interest in collecting.
 Their first major purchase was made in 1973, when he and Edye first acquired a Van Gogh drawing entitled Cabanes a Saintes-Maries, 1888.
 Art collector and MCA executive Taft Schreiber became their mentor.
 The Broads' early acquisitions included notable works by Miró, Picasso, and Matisse.
 Eventually, the pair began to concentrate on post–World War II art.

 Eli and Edythe Broad established the Broad Art Foundation in 1984 with the goal of making their extensive contemporary art collection more accessible to the public.

 The Broads have two collections focusing on postwar and contemporary art—a personal collection with nearly 600 works and the Broad Art Foundation's collection, which has approximately 1,500 works.
 About 40% of their collection was bought via dealer Larry Gagosian.

 Personal life

 In the early 1990s, the Broads commissioned Frank O. Gehry to design their primary residence in Brentwood.
 It was built by the architecture firm Langdon Wilson based on Gehry's initial designs.

 In the late 1990s, Broad paid $5.65 million for two parcels in Malibu and commissioned Richard Meier to design a waterfront home of roughly 5400 sqft, which was completed in 2002.
-Two months after Broad’s death, the home sold for $51.65 million.
+Two months after Broad's death, the home sold for $51.65 million.

-Broad died on April 30, 2021, at the Cedars-Sinai Medical Center in Los Angeles, California after a long illness, less than two months before his 88th birthday.
+Broad died on April 30, 2021, at the Cedars-Sinai Medical Center in Los Angeles, California after a long illness, at age 87.